ywelsch/bcverifier/doc/invariant-specification-language.markdown

 Returns whether the pair o1, o2 is in the relation b.

-### Well formed invariants
+### Well formed Invariants

 Invariants have to be well formed:

 - There must not be any division by zero
 - Null must not be dereferenced

-To check whether an invariant is well formed, a separate proof obligation is generated and it has to be shown before the invariant is assumed or has to be proven.
+To check whether an invariant is well formed, a separate proof obligation is generated.

 All boolean operators are short-circuit operators and evaluated from left to right.
 The right expression is only evaluated if the value of the left expression does not already